 Physical art trade and exchange has always been possible.
 Now digital art trade and exchange is also possible.
 Transfer or ownership, bidding, discounting, limited supply... all those features that the physical art world has enjoyed have now come to rare digital art.

 What Makes Rare Digital Art Possible?Rare digital art means that on a blockchain, the cryptocurrency (or tokens) issued through these networks are now able to be linked to specific artworks.
 The artwork details get coded and recorded on the blockchain.
 This data is designed to last for the lifetime of that blockchain.
 In the same way that cryptocurrency creators can specify how many units of their cryptocurrency they will release to the world in a limited supply, and which users own which cryptocurrencies, the same features are now happening with digital art.

 For example, on the Bitcoin blockchain, the total supply of Bitcoin has been coded to be 21 million.
 That means only 21 million Bitcoins will ever be in existence... and that's it.
 In similar fashion, digital art can now be linked to tokens on a blockchain that have a limited supply.

 So take the above sci-fi art image I created.
-When I release it on a blockchain through pixEOS, it will be written into the code to issue this art linked to a limited supply of only 10 tokens.
+When I release it on a blockchain through pixEOS, it will be written into the code to issue this art linked to a limited supply of only 1 token.
 This is where the "rare" from the term "rare digital art" comes from.
-Once issued, only 10 images of "Tokenization: The Final Frontier" will ever be available to be bought and sold on that blockchain.
+Once issued, only 1 image of "Tokenization: The Final Frontier" will ever be available to be bought and sold on that blockchain.
 Many can be copied infinitely.
 But only one copy can be monetized--the one image that I link to the blockchain, to be collected by only once collector at a time.
-Perhaps that one person will be you.
+Perhaps that one person will be you!